 Eligibility for these programs varies by county, but they might be available for first-time drug or theft cases.

-Community supervision can allow you to avoid incarceration altogether.
+Community supervision can allow you to avoid jail time altogether.

 Any felony conviction carries long-term consequences, even at the lowest level.
 You'll have to deal with the ramifications of having a permanent criminal record, which means you will potentially fail background checks, have difficulties getting a new job or apartment, and face restrictions on professional licensing.